 This week, the USD price is expected to receive a further boost from the war in Ukraine, but FOMC announcements are also expected to affect the dollar, as the next meeting of the US Central Bank on March 16th is drawing near.
 Fed Chair Powel is due to testify on the Semi-Annual Monetary Policy Report before the House Financial Services Committee, in Washington DC on March 3rd and March 4th.
 His speeches and the ensuing question and answer sessions are expected to cause some volatility for the dollar and may provide insight into the Fed’s monetary policy.

-Several indicators are scheduled to be released this week for the dollar, such as ADP Non-Farm Employment Change, Unemployment Rate, Non-Farm Employment Change, Monthly Average Hourly Earnings.
+Several indicators are scheduled to be released this week for the dollar, such as ADP Non-Farm Employment Change, Unemployment Rate, Non-Farm Employment Change, and Monthly Average Hourly Earnings.
 These are key financial and employment indicators and their release may cause some volatility for the dollar, as they may influence the Fed’s decision to raise its benchmark interest rate.

 The Euro retreated against the dollar last week, as a risk-aversion sentiment prevailed following Russia’s invasion of Ukraine.
 The Euro fell sharply against the dollar early on Thursday, reaching as low as 1.110, breaking through the 1.127 level support but climbing again on Friday, closing near the 1.127 level, as the effect of the invasion in Ukraine started to wear off.
 If the currency pair goes up, it may encounter resistance at 1.148 and further up at 1.169, while if it declines, further support may be found at the 1.112 level.

 Economic data released last week for France and Germany, which are among the Eurozone’s leading economies were overall positive.
-Indications of economic recovery in the Eurozone increase the chances that the ECB will pivot towards a more hawkish policy to tackle rising inflation rates and benefit the Euro.
+Indications of economic recovery in the Eurozone increase the chances that the ECB will pivot toward a more hawkish policy to tackle rising inflation rates and benefit the Euro.

 Annual Final CPI and Core CPI data released last week showed that inflation rates in the Eurozone remain at high levels.
-Annual EU inflation rates reached 5.1% in January, more than double than the ECB’s goal of 2.0%, prompting the EU Central Bank to take action.
+Annual EU inflation rates reached 5.1% in January, more than double the ECB’s goal of 2.0%, prompting the EU Central Bank to take action.
 The ECB seems hesitant to shift towards a more hawkish policy though, as a new debt crisis is looming in the EU.

 The war in Ukraine has triggered a risk-aversion sentiment putting pressure on the Euro.
 However, prices of key commodities in the Eurozone, and especially energy-related commodities, are soaring and may finally force the ECB to rethink its dovish policy amid soaring inflation.